wagalprasad/Pricing/readme.md

-## Documentation
+## Tests

-Please put your documentation in this file.
+Please put your tests in this directory.